 What I do know is that he was there when we needed him and now we were on a major highway with cell reception and hope.
 We stopped to get gas.
 I called my dad and told him we would keep driving towards Vegas but that we would likely not make the plane in time.
 We would look for a hotel and a car repair shop.
 But…that was not necessary.
 We were able to drive at highway speeds and went straight to the airport with 30 minutes to spare.
 Running like the family in Home Alone through the airport, we boarded our plane, knowing our car may not start when we returned to Vegas.
 When the plane took off, I said a prayer of gratitude.
 As we missed dinner, we ate what we could on the plane.

 The end of the story is too long for this post.
 Suffice it to say that after getting home from our vacation, we ended up getting stuck the next day and had to pay $800 to get our car towed and repaired.
 The problem was that the grounds on the engine had become completely severed due to the jarring.
 Every time we hit a bump at a certain speed, the connection was broken and the car would cut out.
 The tires were so hot that every rock we hit took a chunk out of our tire.
 It looked like a mottled mess of rubber.
 We were lucky we didn’t get a blown out tire.

 In conclusion, it is truly a miracle that we made it out of what my kids now refer to as “the valley of death” that day.
 I will cherish the photos I got at Racetrack Playa.
 It ended up being an expensive trip, to say the least.
 That said, I am wiser and stronger because of it, but mostly…just grateful.

-To purchase some of my photographs through the stock agency, visit Shutterstock today!
+To purchase some of my photographs through the stock agency, visit Shutterstock or contact me today!

-Please note, this website may contain ads and affiliate links.
+Please note, this website contains ads and affiliate links.
 Thank you for your support and for making this site possible!